 No commute, no need to even put on the bottom part of work clothes?
 Yet we feel we accomplish less than hoped for and spend more time managing work relationships than doing actual work

-Eager to set own schedule?
+Eager to set your own schedule?
 Only to find ourselves never really disconnecting

 Spend more time with spouses and kids?
 Even that gets old with everyone coalescing in tight quarters, home-schooling, and barks during calls

 Constantly talking with colleagues, friends, virtual book clubs, and drinks?
 Yet the sense of isolation is palpable

 The fact is many of us feel tired by the end of the day.
 A few possible reasons:

 Lost sense of presence: This is a neuropsychological phenomenon describing our ability to recognize that our environment is external to us and that we are not just imagining it.
 With the video, that sense is missing and we find it unsettling.